KarolBukowski94/SQL_Project_Data_Analytics/README.md

 - **Excel** continues to hold value in both markets, highlighting the ongoing relevance of spreadsheet skills despite the rise of advanced analytics tools.

-![Top Paying Jobs Skills](assets/2_top_paying_jobs_skills.png) *Bar graphs illustrating the count of the most important skills for the top 20 paying jobs for data analysts in 2023, both globally and in Poland*
+![Top Paying Jobs Skills](assets/2_top_paying_jobs_skills.png)

+*Bar charts generated in Power BI from my SQL query results, illustrating the count of the most important skills for the top 20 paying jobs for data analysts in 2023, both globally and in Poland.*

 ### 3. In-Demand Skills for Data Analysts
 This query revealed the most commonly requested skills in job postings, highlighting key areas of high demand 🔥.